msantos/alcove/README.md

             exit_status : 1 | 0 : 1

-                Controls whether the controlling Erlang process is informed of a process' exit value.
+                Controls whether the controlling Erlang process is informed of a process exit value.

             maxforkdepth : non_neg_integer() : 16